Graph Data Augmentation for Graph Machine Learning: A Survey: Challenges and Directions

 \subsection{Theoretical Foundation}

 GDA is a powerful technology to improve the performance of data-driven inference on graphs without the need of extra labeling effort or complex models.
-GDA is also known for improving the generalization of graph learning and alleviating the over-smoothing problem of GNNs.
-Yet, there is little rigorous understanding of how and why GDA achieves those, especially for (semi-)supervised learning.
-Although several works~\cite{zhao2021data,chen2020measuring} have analyzed the relation between graph homophily and classification performance or the over-smoothing problem, we are facing lack of a rigorous proof or theoretical bounds on those relations.
+Empirically, GDA methods are also shown to improve the generalization of GML methods and alleviate the over-smoothing problem encountered by GNNs.
+Yet, there is little rigorous understanding of how and why GDA achieves those benefits, especially for (semi-)supervised learning.
+Although several works~\cite{zhao2021data,chen2020measuring} have analyzed the relation between graph homophily and classification performance or the over-smoothing problem, there is limited work showcasing rigorous proofs or theoretical bounds on these relationships.

-Recently, several works provided theoretical insights of data augmentation in CV.
+Recently, several works provided theoretical insights of DA in the CV domain.
 For example, \citet{wu2020generalization} theoretically analyzed the generalization effect of data augmentation on images.
-They interpreted the effect of data augmentation from bias and variance, where data augmentation adds new information to model while also serving as a regularization.
-Due to the irregular characteristics of graph data, these theoretical analysis cannot be directly used for GDA.
-Other than the perspective of generalization, several recent works have studied the certified robustness of GNNs~\cite{zugner2020certifiable}.
+They interpreted the effect of data augmentation from a bias-variance perspective, where data augmentation adds new information to model training while also serving as a regularizer.
+Due to the irregular characteristics of graph data, these theoretical analysis cannot be directly applied for the GDA context.
+Besides the generalization perspective, several recent works have studied the certified robustness of GNNs~\cite{zugner2020certifiable}.
 Improved robustness bounds would be a desired property of GDA techniques.
 Recent studies~\cite{topping2021understanding} on the topology bottleneck and over-squashing of GNNs provide theoretical guides for edge-based GDA techniques.
 Counterfactual augmentation methods on graphs such as CFLP~\cite{zhao2021counterfactual} can also bring insights for analyzing GDA from the perspective of causality.